 The Brighton Dome, a multi-faceted performing arts center in an iconic building

 The British Airways i360, a glass ball that goes 531 feet above the beach … where I screwed up my video.
 It was a foggy day, anyway, but still.
 Annoying.
 I realized it at the top and did this time lapse with my iPhone on the way down:

 The nearby, wonderful historic town of Lewes, which actually works well for before the game, as getting from there to the stadium involves fewer people.

 Why you should check them out:

 Because Brighton is a cool town – an easy day trip from London, but also a very pleasant and worthwhile overnight.
-The stadium is modern and nice, the team is on the way up, the fans are excited, and there’s a decent chance that starting in the fall of 2017 you’ll be able to see Premier League games there.
+The stadium is modern and nice, the team is on the way up, the fans are excited, and you can see Premier League games there.
 Of course, that makes tickets a lot harder to get, but that’s the world we live in.